mlflow/mlflow/docs/source/models.rst

 produce the ``MLmodel`` configuration containing the ``sktime`` and the ``python_function`` flavor.
 The resulting configuration has several flavor-specific attributes, such as the flavor name and ``sktime_version``, which denotes the version of the ``sktime`` library that was used to train the model.
-An example of the output directoy for the custom ``sktime`` model is shown below:
+An example of the output directory for the custom ``sktime`` model is shown below:

 ::